tamaraviv/TrendSpotter/README.md

 # TrendSpotter
 A social media analytics tool that analyzes Twitter data to detect emerging trends and popular topics.
 Uses NLP and embeddings to identify key patterns, rank topics by frequency, engagement, and location, providing actionable insights in real time.

-# TrendSpotter

 ---

 ## Description

-TrendSpotter is an AI-driven platform designed to analyze social media data, particularly Twitter, to identify emerging trends and popular topics.
-Using natural language processing (NLP) and embeddings, the system ranks topics based on frequency, engagement, and location.
-The goal is to provide insights into social patterns and highlight trends in real time.
+TrendSpotter is a multi-agent, AI-driven platform designed to analyze social media data - particularly from Twitter and uncover emerging trends.
+By combining Natural Language Processing (NLP), semantic embeddings, and multi-agent reasoning, the system evaluates engagement patterns, detects trending topics, and answers user queries through a coordinated team of intelligent agents.

+The platform’s architecture allows it to reason dynamically: each agent focuses on a specific analytical domain (such as trends, engagement, or general insights), while a central Orchestrator Agent merges their outputs to form a complete, context-aware response.

 ---

 ## Features

-- Collects and processes data from Twitter
+- Collects and analyzes live Twitter data
-- Cleans and normalizes textual input
+- Cleans and normalizes textual input for NLP analysis
-- Generates embeddings for textual data to measure similarity
+- Generates embeddings to detect semantic similarity between posts
-- Detects trending topics and ranks them based on popularity and engagement
+- Detects emerging trends and ranks them by frequency and engagement
+- Analyzes engagement metrics such as likes, shares, and retweets
-- Provides location-specific trend analysis
+- Provides location- and sentiment-specific trend insights
-- Modular and extensible architecture for future integration
+- Multi-agent system with coordinated reasoning
+- Modular, extensible, and easy to integrate into larger analytics pipelines

 ---